achlmang/AgriWeatherStation/README.md

 ## Overview
 The application involves constructing a meteorological station intended for use inside a greenhouse.
 The key components of this system are:

-1. **Waspmote Microcontroller**[https://development.libelium.com/waspmote-technical-guide/hardware]: A low-power, programmable wireless sensor platform from Libelium, equipped with various sensors and communication modules.
+1. **[Waspmote Microcontroller](https://development.libelium.com/waspmote-technical-guide/hardware)**: A low-power, programmable wireless sensor platform from Libelium, equipped with various sensors and communication modules.
 It can gather environmental data and transmit it using protocols like Wi-Fi, Zigbee, Bluetooth, and LoRaWAN.

 2. **LoRaWAN Module**: Enables communication between devices and gateways using the LoRaWAN protocol, operating on radio frequencies below 1 GHz (863-870 MHz).